nodeshift/tutorial/README.md

 To install one of those dashboards, click on the `+` icon and select `Import`.

-In the provided panel, enter `1621` into the `Grafana.com Dashboard` field in order to import dashboard number 1621, and press `Tab`.
+In the provided panel, enter `1621` into the `Grafana.com Dashboard` field in order to import dashboard number 1621, and press `Load`.

 **Note**: If `1621` is not recognized, it may be necessary to download the JSON for [1621](https://grafana.com/grafana/dashboards/1621) (select `Download JSON`), and use `Upload JSON` in the Grafana UI.